orchardtree/intro-the-shell-ide/README.md

 example, when you are in a terminal program and type the letter `l` the terminal program senses the `l` and tells the genie.
 The genie then tells the terminal to draw an `l` on its screen.
-The terminal then looks up your font preferences and color preferences and draws the appropriate `l`.
+The terminal then looks up your font preferences and color preferences and draws the appropriate `l`.  **A terminal is a means for talking to the operating system's genie.**

-This might be confusing, but let's compare it to television.
-A television is a device that listens to your remote control and then tells a magical genie (different genie, of course) which feed of data to find.
-When the genie finds the data (maybe on a coaxial cable, or satellite dish) it commands the television to display the picture.
-On most modern televisions, in fact, the magical genie tells the television to draw a picture 120 times per second!
+> **In lessons we'll refer to the "terminal" as the thing you type in, as a program

-The essential fact is that a terminal is a means for talking to the operating system's genie.
-In lessons we'll refer to the "terminal" as the thing you type in, as a program you can launch, as a space you can click in.
+> you can launch, as a space you can click in.**

 ## Recognize a Shell Interface

 ### Shell Interfaces Described

 OK, sorry, genies don't exist.
 Well, at the very least, operating system genies don't exist.
+When we said "genie" above what we really meant was "the shell."

-Above, when we said that the terminal hands requests and receives commands from a genie, a thing that _thinks_ and thing that _can find out things_, we were actually talking about "the shell."
+The shell collaborates with the operating system to _think_ and _to find out things_.
 The _shell_ knows how to ask the operating system how big the hard drive is.
-The _shell_ knows how to ask the operating system if the web site `flatironschool.com` can be reached.
-The _shell_ **does not** know how to display "Hello World" in 16 point Monaco font on a black background, that's the _terminal_.
+The _shell_ knows how to ask the operating system if the web site `flatironschool.com` can be reached. **However**, the _shell_ **does not** know how to display "Hello World" in 16-point Monaco font on a black background, that's the _terminal_.

 A shell is a program hosted _inside of a terminal_ that interacts with the operating system on your behalf.
 It's because of the fact that you can't